angular/angular/aio/content/guide/roadmap.md

 ### Leverage ES2017+ as the default output language

-Supporting modern browsers will allow us to leverage the more compact, expressive, and performant new syntax of JavaScript.
+Supporting modern browsers lets us take advantage of the more compact, expressive, and performant new syntax of JavaScript.
 As part of this project we’ll investigate what are the blockers to move forward with this effort and take the steps forward to enable it.

 ### Revamp performance dashboards to detect regressions